-The project is located within the Ceres Quad based on the U.S. Geographical Survey's topographic quadrangle map series.
-According to aerial imagery and application materials the project site is vacant and surrounded by residential parcels and the City of Ceres to the west, north, and east; and agricultural land planted in orchards and row crops to the south.
-Based on results from the California Natural Diversity Database (CNDDB), there are nine animal species which are state or federally listed, threatened, or identified as species of special concern or a candidate of special concern within the Ceres CNDDB Quad.
-Animal species include Swainson's hawk, tricolored blackbird, burrowing owl, riffle sculpin, hardhead, chinook salmon - Central Valley fall / late fall-run ESU, valley elderberry longhorn beetle and Townsend's big-eared bat.

-The California Natural Diversity Database shows that there is one federally threatened species of fish recorded to exist in the Tuolumne River, in the Ceres Quad, but there are no reported sightings of any of the aforementioned species on or near the project site.
+The project is located within the Knights Ferry Quad based on the U.S. Geographical Survey's topographic quadrangle map series.
+According to aerial imagery and application materials, there is irrigated agriculture on the project site and on adjacent parcels in all directions.
+The Stanislaus River is approximately $0.3\pm$ miles to the south.
+Based on results from the California Natural Diversity Database (CNDDB), there are eighteen animals and two plant species which are state or federally listed, threatened, or identified as species of special concern or a candidate of special concern within the Knights Ferry California Natural Diversity Database Quad.
+Animal species include the two amphibians: California tiger salamander and western spadefoot; three birds: bald eagle, grasshopper sparrow, and burrowing owl; two crustaceans: vernal pool fairy shrimp and vernal pool tadpole shrimp; five fishes: green sturgeon, Sacramento hitch, hardhead, steelhead, and chinook salmon; one insect: valley elderberry longhorn beetle; four mammals: western mastiff bat, pallid bat, Townsend's big-eared bat, and western red bat; and one reptile: western pond turtle.
+Two plant species include Hartweg's golden sunburst and Colusa grass.
+There are no reported siting of any of the aforementioned species on the project site.
+However, valley elderberry longhorn beetle is sited 1.23 miles to the east and Hartweg's golden sunburst one mile to the west of the site.
+The entire project site is already disturbed and is irrigated but vacant with a single-family dwelling and a shed.
 No construction is proposed as part of the project; however, if construction were to occur on any of the resulting parcels it shall have no effect on Biological Resources.